top of page

 The Rake in Winter

 Another snowfall.
+It's depressing and beautiful at the same time.
 I haven't seen the grass in more than a month.
-It's depressing and beautiful at the same time.
-Looking out my window before the snowfall on Sunday morning, I noticed that a Canada goose was sitting on the ice in the same spot since Saturday.
-It was off by itself and only occasionally swung its neck but did not move.
-Later that morning, I noticed one of the Toulouse geese swimming madly in circles in the middle of the pond where the bubblers kept the pond fro
+Looking out my window before the blizzard on Sunday morning, I notice a Canada goose sitting on the ice in the same spot since yesterday.
+It’s off by itself and occasionally swings its neck but does not move.
+Later that morning, I notice one of the Toulouse geese swimming madly in circles in the middle of the pond where the bubblers keep the pond from freezing enti

 It's a Hard Story to Have to Know